statpascal/emul99/readme.md

 ## System Memory

 Without further options, only the console with 16 KByte VDP RAM and the 256 byte scratch pad is simulated.
-The option "mem_ext" activates either a standard 32 KByte extension with
+The option *mem_ext* activates either a standard 32 KByte extension with

     mem_ext = 2